Get Program Details

 Enterprise Information Systems Courses

 The analysis of the information requirements of an organization, including the strategic use of information systems, current information technology, future technology directions, the role of database management systems and data communication systems in modern organizations, and the analysis and design of information systems.
 Uses SAP.
-Prerequisites: MINS 235 and BSIS 301 or appropriate professional experience.
+Prerequisites: MINS 235 and BSIS 301, or MINS 311 and BSIS 310, or appropriate professional experience.

 Advanced instruction of business intelligence and data warehousing.
 The course covers business intelligence functionality with an emphasis on data warehouse design and development.
 Students demonstrate a working knowledge of business intelligence, data warehouse design development, and performance management via hands-on assignments and a culminating project.
-Prerequisite: MINS 235 or appropriate professional experience.
+Prerequisite: MINS 235, or MINS 311, or appropriate professional experience.

 * Pending Approval